Skip to main content

 name: str = Field(description="a unique pet name")

 Now, create a Guard from the Pet class.
-The Guard can be used to call the LLM in a manner so that the output is formatted to the Pet class.
+The Guard can be used to call the LLM in a manner so that the output is formatted to match the Pet class.
 Under the hood, this is done by either of two methods:

 1. Function calling: For LLMs that support function calling, we generate structured data using the function call syntax.